-ANATOMY LAB SUPPLIES - needed by the start of Fall term, August 2021 for experiences in the cadaver lab.
+ANATOMY LAB SUPPLIES - needed by the first day of Anatomy class (Fall term, August 2022) for experiences in the cadaver lab.

-- One pair of surgical scrubs (any shade of blue is the Touro tradition) - One box of powder-free gloves (can be latex or nitrile, but MUST be powder free) - Face shield, laboratory goggles, or ANSI Z87.1 protective eyewear
+- One pair of surgical scrubs (any shade or color of blue is the Touro University California (TUC) tradition) - Box of powder free gloves.
+Gloves can be latex or nitrile, but they must be powder free. - Face shield, laboratory goggles, or ANSI Z87.1 protective eyewear - A face shield, goggles or eyewear that matches the ANSI Z87.1 safety standard (shatterproof with wrap-around protection) is required whenever one is in the presence